anandkanav92/NOTES/concepts.md

 		- on cifar 10 fully connected layer, it inmproves the speed by the factor of 2. using bayesian optimisation, SMAC,TPE. total 52 hyperparameters. $10(NHP)+6(Layers)*7(LHP)=52HP$
 - another paper with similar concept but using bayesian neural networks instead of these functions as basis.
 - Freeze-thaw Bayesian optimization
 	- Bag of 10 possible hp configs.
-You run m n iterations and project the results. each projections will have parameters like mean, variance.
+You run m iterations and project the results. each projections will have parameters like mean, variance.
 This is used to refit the gaussian process over the performance function.
 	- from this set, based on the result, throw away the least performing m observations and initialise new random configs instead. repeat.
 	- `cons` makes assumptions about accuracy curve, gaussian (so does everyone else right)
 - `non-stochastic best-arm identification problem` https://arxiv.org/pdf/1502.07943.pdf